gremlin12/arcade-game/README.md

 To play the game, follow these steps:

+1. Download the zip file and extract its contents.
-1. Open the index.html file in a browser
+2. Open the index.html file in a browser.
-2. Click on the "How to Play" link for instructions
+3. Click on the "How to Play" link for instructions.
-3. Have fun!
+4. Use the arrow keys on your keyboard to move your avatar.
+5. Cross the road as many times as you can without bumping into any bugs.
+6. Collect as many tokens on the way as you can.
+7. Hearts give you an extra life.
+Keys reduce the number of bugs.
+8. The game ends when you run out of lives.

 This game was created as a project for Udacity's Frontend Web-Developer Nanodegree.